pai-nuneza/SymonPracticalExam/README.md

 ## Instructions:
 This web app is .NET Core 3.1.

 You can use any CSS style framework but prefer to use bootstrap.

-You can create with WebAPI and any frontend frameworks like Angular/React or Plain MVC.
+You can create this with WebAPI and any frontend frameworks you like Angular/React or Plain MVC.

-- Clone this project and work in your local environment
+- Clone this project repo and work in your local environment
 - Create a feature branch with a name 'feature/Fremantle-AU
 - Once you're done, create a Pull Request to Main
 - You can use any database but I suggests that you use MSSQL.